bgu-frontend/hw4-security/README.md

 ### Tips:
 1. Try the [vscode debugger for nextjs.](https://nextjs.org/docs/pages/building-your-application/configuring/debugging), it's easy to install and use most of the time, but sometimes the breakpoints don't work.
-2. Use a

-### Github
-Like before, Hw2 will be submitted via Github: fill the group in the Moodle link.

 ### Grading process:
 1. Clone your submitted repo.
-2. Run the starter scripts.
-3. Performance test against a large, no video database from hw1.
-4. Manually test the video feature and any extra features.
+2. Manually test the profiles features and the testing functions.

 ### Getting started-
 See the previous homework instructions.